 Daphne Patai, Secretary, is a scholar and author.
 She is professor emeritus in the Department of Languages, Literatures, and Cultures at the University of Massachusetts Amherst.
 Her Ph.D. is in Brazilian literature, but her early work also focused on utopian and dystopian fiction.
 She is the daughter of the anthropologist Raphael Patai.
 After spending ten years with a joint appointment in women’s studies and in Portuguese, Patai became highly critical of what she saw as the imposition of a political agenda on educational programs.
 She has oversight and supervision of charitable activities, including corporate records and minutes.

 John Leo, Editor, is a former senior fellow at the Manhattan Institute and contributing editor at the Institute’s City Journal.
-His popular column, “On Society,” ran in U.S.News & World Report for 17 years, and was syndicated to 140 newspapers through the Universal Press Syndicate.
+His popular column, “On Society,” ran in U.S.News & World Report for 17 years, and appeared in 140 newspapers through the Universal Press Syndicate.
 Leo has worked as a senior writer for Time magazine, and as a staff reporter for the New York Times specializing in intellectual trends and the social sciences.
-Among other positions he has held are assistant administrator of New York City’s environmental protection administration, editor of a Catholic newspaper in Iowa, associate editor of Commonweal, book editor of the social science journal Trans-Action (now Society), and “Press Clips” columnist for the Village Voice.
+Other positions he has held include assistant administrator of New York City’s environmental protection administration, editor of a Catholic newspaper in Iowa, associate editor of Commonweal, book editor of the social science journal Trans-Action (now Society), and “Press Clips” columnist for the Village Voice.
 He is the author of three books, most recently “Incorrect Thoughts.”